arcturo/library/coffeescript/chapters/07_the_bad_parts.md

     }
     declaration();

-In some browsers, such as x and x, `declaration()` will return `"first"`, and in other browsers it'll return `"true"`, even though it looks like the `else` statement is never run.
+In some browsers, such as x and x, `declaration()` will return `"first"`, and in other browsers it'll return `"second"`, even though the `else` statement is never run.

 Blah, memory leak, blah.
 TODO.